The Meiosis term is given by Farmer and Moore in 1905. Meiosis-cell division is also known as Reduction division.

 Two daughter nuclei each with a pair of chromatids are present at the poles thus the two daughter nuclei contain haploid no of chromosomes are formed.

-Each nucleus then may rest for a while (Interphase) after which it passes on the second division which is mitotic in nature.
+Each nucleus then may rest for a while (Interphase) after which it passes on the second division which is mitotic.

 Second Meiotic division